Want to know how to email like an expert? Email marketing still drives more ROI and convert more clients than social or traditional sales.

 Using lead magnets and opt-in pages are the best ways to grow your email list quickly while attracting your ideal clients to your list.
 By using lead magnets and creating pages that convert (like the beautiful landing pages created by InstaPages), you are drawing more contacts to your business for you to convert.

 However, you can reverse engineer this content and use these lead magnets as freebies and resources for your existing contacts.
 It creates value in their membership in your email list.

 I have been using these strategies for clients and the value it creates for them is priceless.
 I will always stress the importance of doing email marketing the right way is crucial to your success in keeping your contacts engaged.

-At Gal, we have strategies for businesses in all stages developed to helping you build, convert, and create engaging relationships in your mailing list.
+If you want to email like an expert, at Gal, we have strategies for businesses in all stages developed to helping you build, convert, and create engaging relationships in your mailing list.
 We even do 1:1 strategy coaching to keep you on the right track for optimizing and growing your email efforts.

 Learn more about Gal’s services here.

 keep your readers engaged and ready to hit the “buy now” button--no matter your list size.